What is Australia’s homeless population?

 Homelessness data – where are homeless Australians staying?

-- Severely crowded dwellings – Nearly a half (44%) of all homeless people live in ‘severely’ crowded dwellings
+- Severely crowded dwellings – Nearly half (44 per cent) of all homeless people live in ‘severely’ crowded dwellings

-- Supported accommodation for the homeless – Almost one in five (18%) homeless people live in supported accommodation for the homeless
+- Supported accommodation for the homeless – Almost one in five (18 per cent) homeless people live in supported accommodation for the homeless

-- With other households – Approximately 1 in 7 (15%) of homeless people stay temporarily with other households
+- With other households – Approximately 1 in 7 (15 per cent) homeless people stay temporarily with other households

-- In improvised dwellings, tents or sleeping out – 7% of people experiencing homelessness are rough sleepers
+- In improvised dwellings, tents or sleeping out – 7 per cent of people experiencing homelessness are rough sleepers

-Homelessness facts – Reasons for presenting at a Salvation Army homelessness service
+Homelessness facts – Reasons for presenting at a homelessness service

 Children and youth experiencing homelessness

 A large group of Australians presenting to Specialist Homelessness Services include families with young children.
-In 2019-20, three in 10 clients were under the age of 18.
-This equates to over 85,000 children.
-Families with children may be sleeping in cars or temporarily with friends or family – in what could be classed as a ‘severely’ crowded dwelling.
+On any given day, across Australia in 2021, these services were supporting over 18,300 children in families.
+Families with children may be sleeping in cars or temporarily with friends or family – in what could be classed as a 'severely’ crowded dwelling.

 Youth homelessness statistics

-- Over four in 10 young people aged 15-24 assisted by Specialist Homelessness Services in 2019-20 had a current mental health issue
+- Just under half (48 per cent) of young people presenting alone at Specialist Homelessness Services in 2020-21 had a current mental health issue

 Veteran homelessness statistics